lmcinnes/umap/doc/plotting.rst

 that extremely dense clumps may only contain a few points.
-While there are things that can be done to help remedy this, such as reducing the point size, or adding an alpha channel, few are sufficient to be sure the plot isn't subtley lying to you in some way. `This essay <>`__ in the datashader documentation does an excellent job of describing the issues with overplotting, why the obvious solutions are not quite sufficient, and how to get around the problem.
+While there are things that can be done to help remedy this, such as reducing the point size, or adding an alpha channel, few are sufficient to be sure the plot isn't subtly lying to you in some way. `This essay <>`__ in the datashader documentation does an excellent job of describing the issues with overplotting, why the obvious solutions are not quite sufficient, and how to get around the problem.
 To make life easier for users the ``umap.plot`` package will automatically switch to using datashader for rendering once your dataset gets large enough.
-This help to ensure you don't get fooled by overplotting.
+This helps to ensure you don't get fooled by overplotting.
 We can see this in action by working with one of the larger datasets such as Fashion-MNIST.